matejsuchy/php_nginx_xdebug/README.md

 The Nginx configuration can be found in `config/nginx/`.

+Notice that the Nginx is remapped to 20000 port, you can change that in `docker-compose.yml` file.

 You can also set the following environment variables, for example in the included `.env` file:

 | Key | Description |